On April 9 we rallied at #tdbank 295 Park Ave., Worcester, demanding

 Less is More: Worcester's Robert Moylan Jr. Water Filtration Plant Lauded for Low Electricity Use, Worcester T&G, Feb.
 4, 2021

 With commentary by Paul Popinchalk of 350 Central Mass

-All winter we have continued our standouts to urge the Commonwealth to boldly address the climate emergency.
+All winter we continued our standouts to urge the Commonwealth to boldly address the climate emergency.
 We have stood out at busy intersections in Worcester, Shrewsbury, and Holden, with more connunities to come.
-We urge Gov. Baker to sign landmark legislation (S.9) to strengthen the state's climate policies.
+We urged Gov. Baker to sign landmark legislation (S.9) to strengthen the state's climate policies, which he finally did.

 Mass.
 House of Representatives Bill H4440 was filed by Rep. Dylan Fernandes of Falmouth and Rep. Jay Livingstone of Boston and cosponsored by 70 House Representatives.
 S636 was filed by Senator Marc Pacheco of Taunton and cosponsored by 11 State Senators.
 The bill is strongly supported by MassDivest, a coalition of climate and labor organizations working to divest pension funds in Massachusetts from fossil fuels.
 350 Central Mass strongly supports this initiative.
 View the video news release of Dec.
 14 here.

 "Paul Popinchalk, of 350 Central Mass, said, 'In general, I’m very impressed with the Green

 Worcester Plan.
 It’s doing all the right things, just not fast enough.
 Climate change is